leimapapa/GEDCOMtoJSON/README.md

 # GEDCOMtoJSON
-convert a genealogy file to json format
+convert a genealogy .ged file to .json format